 In the throws of defeat, flailing helplessly against the advancing Allied tide and executing their leader, Il Duce, Italy rose from the ashes of World War II needing to rebuild its military from the ground up.

 What is the underpinning of a standing army, but its rifle of choice?
-Instead of turning to…Continue
+Instead of turning to domestically…Continue

 Late last year I wrote about the what's old is new again craze of mounting illumination to weapons.
-Nearly a year later I am diving back into the idea of weapon's accesories, but this time the idea…Continue
+Nearly a year later I am diving back into the idea of weapon's accesories, but this time the idea of…Continue

 In Weapons of War I've profiled a number of different methods of operation for pistols, from locking toggles to Browning actions.
 The Campo-Giro Model 1913 was simple in how it operated.
 The slim…Continue